 ʻInamona is a Hawaiian condiment similar to Japanese furikake (sesame seeds, seaweed, and other ingredients). ʻInamona is made with roasted and chopped kukui nuts (candlenuts) and sea salt.
-It is used in poke, but is also great sprinkled on fish, rice, or other dishes.
+It is used in poke, but is also great sprinkled on fish, rice, and other dishes.

 Kūlolo or taro pudding is another firm dessert like haupia.
 I like it for breakfast along with a cup of black coffee.
 Traditionally made with grated taro root, coconut milk, and raw sugar, kūlolo is oven-baked for several hours.
 You can find it already prepared at farmers markets and local grocers.
 Here is Kuana Torres Oven-Style Kūlolo.

 Also spelled lau lau, it means “wrapped package or bundle”.
 In cooking, laulau refers to food wrapped in leaves and cooked (baked, steamed, or grilled).
 A traditional preparation includes pork, fish, and salt, wrapped in lūʻau (taro) leaves, with a final wrapping of ti leaves.
 The ti leaves are not eaten, rather unwrapped and discarded.
 The lūʻau leaves are eaten with the pork and fish.
 Instead of ti leaves, banana leaves, corn husks, or aluminum foil may be used for the final wrapping.
 Other laulau ingredients can be used, including beef, pork belly, chicken or turkey, salmon, and sweet potatoes, etc. Meats can be omitted in favor of fish and other seafood.
 Vegetarian versions are also fine using assorted vegetables, along with tofu or seitan.
 Laulau is found in grocery stores, already steamed and ready to reheat at home, and as on option for a plate lunch.
 Many locals do not make laulau and prefer to buy it pre-made.
 Here’s a recipe for Traditional Pork & fish Laulau and another for Ultimate Laulau Recipe (with a photo of a traditional wrapping style) containing beef, pork, fish, and sweet potatoes.
 And finally, recipes ideas for Vegetarian Laulau.

 Li Hing Mui Powder